iyobo/jollofjs/packages/isvalid/README.md

 #### `Object` Validators

-The `Object` type has only one specific validator - besides the common validators.
+The `Object` type has only one specific validator - besides the common validators (it has two, though, but the one is deprecated in favour of the other.)

+##### `unknownKeys`
+Type `String` of values: `'allow'`, `'deny'` or `'remove'`

+This validator is used to control how unknown keys in objects are handled.

+The validator has three options:

+* `allow` Pass any unknown key onto the validated object.
+* `deny` Come back with error if object has unknown key.
+* `remove` Remove the unknown key from the validated object.

+> The default behaviour is the *remove* unknown keys.

 ##### `allowUnknownKeys`

 Type: `Boolean`

-This is to make sure that keys not intended in the data are passed through.
-If an object contains a key unspecified in the schema it will come back with an error - if the value of this validator is set to `false`.

-On the other hand - if this is set to `true` - any unknown keys are passed on unvalidated.

-> *Remark:* Objects do not allow unknown keys by default.
+**This validator has been deprecated in favour of [`unknownKeys`](#unknownkeys), and will be removed in the next major version.
+Please update your schemas.**

 #### `Array` Validators